Small Pantry Makeover DIY (with Before + After)

 Tips for installing vertical shiplap

-Make sure your shiplap boards are pushed in all the way down the length of the board or you’ll end up with uneven gaps.
+Make sure your shiplap boards are pushed in all the way from top to bottom or you’ll end up with uneven gaps.

 how to install vertical shiplap